-Members are eligible for full retirement benefits as follows:

-- Age 65 with five or more years of service.

-- Age 62 with 15 or more years of service.

-- Age 60 with 20 years of service.

-- Any age with 28 or more years of service.
+Members are eligible for full retirement benefits at age 65 with five or more years of service, at age 62 with 15 or more years of service, at age 60 with 20 years of service, or at any age with 28 or more years of service.
 A member may retire with a reduced benefit at age 55 with five years of service.

 The retirement benefit is paid monthly and is determined based on the member's average salary and the number of years and months of credited service.
-Average salary is the average of the highest 60 consecutive months' salary.
+Average salary is the greater of (1) average of the highest 60 consecutive months' salary, or (2) average of the highest 36 consecutive months' salary.
 Retiree benefits are calculated each year on July 1 for the following 12 months.
 The redetermined amount shall be the amount of the benefit payable as of June 30 each year, increased by a percentage calculated using the Consumer Price Index for Urban Wage Earners & Clerical Workers for the one-year period ending December of the previous calendar year.
 The increase is capped at 3% and calculated benefits for the next year will not be less than the previous year.